Lights emit light that mix with the materials and produces a visible result. Light can come from several types of sources in a scene:

 - Projector: Lights can project a texture for the diffuse light (currently only supported in Spot light).

-Basically what faces the light is lit, what doesn’t is dark.
-Most lights have specific parameters but directional lights are pretty simple in nature so they don’t.
+Every face whose front-side is hit by the light rays is lit, the others stay dark.
+Most light types have specific parameters but directional lights are pretty simple in nature so they don’t.

-Omni light is a point that throws light all around it up to a given radius (distance) that can be controlled by the user.
-The light attenuates with the distance and reaches 0 at the edge.
-It represents lamps or any other light source that comes from a point.
+Omni light is a point source that emits light spherically in all directions up to a given radius (distance from the node’s position).
+The radius is a parameter of the light and can be controlled by the user.
+Just as in real life, the intensity of omni light decreases with the distance and vanishes at the defined radius.
+Omni light sources should be used to represent lamps or bulbs or any other light source that originates approximately in a point.

-Spot lights are similar to Omni lights, except they only operate between a given angle (or “cutoff”).
+Spot lights are similar to omni lights, except they emit light only into a cone (or “cutoff”).
 They are useful to simulate flashlights, car lights, etc. This kind of light is also attenuated towards the opposite direction it points to.

 Ambient light can be found in the properties of a WorldEnvironment (remember only one of such can be instanced per scene).
 Ambient light consists of a uniform light and energy.
 This light is applied the same to every single pixel of the rendered scene, except to objects that used baked light.

 Baked light stands for pre-computed ambient light.
-It can serve multiple purposes, such as baking light emissors that are not going to be used in real-time, and baking light bounces from real-time lights to add more realism to a scene (see Baked Light]] tutorial for more information).
+It can serve multiple purposes, such as baking light emitters that are not going to be used in real-time, and baking light bounces from real-time lights to add more realism to a scene (see doc_light_baking tutorial for more information).